Step and Kick-Out Flashing at Roof-Wall Intersections

 • When installing metal or rubber membrane roofs, use continuous flashing rather than pieces of step flashing.

 • Install kick-out flashing at the end of a roof-wall intersection to divert water away from the wall and into gutters.
-Ensure that the kick-out flashing is large enough to handle expected storm water flows.
+Ensure that the kick-out flashing is large enough to handle expected stormwater flows.

-• Install boot or collar flashings around all roof penetrations and properly integrate with roof membranes and shingles above and below the penetration.
+• Install boot or collar flashings around all roof penetrations and properly integrate them with roof membranes and shingles above and below the penetration.

 Description